Is this for you?

 Method

-The method of Mystical France is alethic discovery framed by Catholic doctrine.
-It is to “contemplate how we think” in our faith to better “see what we have already seen”8 through a single-minded devotion to the mission of the combined hearts within the context of the magisterial teachings of the Catholic Church.
-Devotion in this sense means to receive, record, interpret, assert, and articulate what these saints give us faithfully and prayerfully.
+The method of Mystical France is alethic discovery framed by metaphysical Catholicity.
+It is to “contemplate how we think” about our faith to better “see what we have already seen”8 through a single-minded surrender to the opening of the combined hearts in our Being within the context of the magisterial teachings of the Catholic Church.
+Opening in this sense means to receive, record, interpret, assert, and articulate what these saints give us faithfully and prayerfully.
 This method of contemplative discourse is our "journey" with the saints.

 Goal